 Another great imitation of the real one and an awesome alternative for the synthetic diamond is the Herkimer diamond.
 The name comes from the city of the mine ‘Herkimer’, in the neighborhood of New York/USA.
 It looks exactly like a diamond, the cut of the diamond is man-made, but the Herkimer diamond that same cut is natural.
 The hardness is less and the material is rhinestone quartz.

-For me, as a jewelry designer and a jewelers daughter my all-time favorite is the real thing.
+Me, as a jewelry designer and a jeweler’s daughter my all-time favorite, is the real thing.
 I love the stones and luckily I inherited some from my mother.
 The diamond is a member of the fabulous 4 precious stones (ruby, emerald, sapphire) ánd is the birthstone of April.
 When you are married 65 years, you have your diamond anniversary.
 A diamond has much to offer.

 The influence of De Beers Company on the industry